Muneeb-ii/CS154_Naive-Bayes-Classifier/README.md

 After writing all the functions, you should call them in the following sequence at the end of your python file.

 1. Load all the reviews from the `test_reviews.csv` or the `IMDB Dataset.csv`.
+2. Create vocabulary of the entire dataset by identifying all the unique words.
+You can use your functions from previous project.
-2. Create a list of all positive reviews by calling `get_data` function on the list of all reviews.
+3. Create a list of all positive reviews by calling `get_data` function on the list of all reviews.
-3. Create a list of all negative reviews by calling `get_data` function on the list of all reviews.
+4. Create a list of all negative reviews by calling `get_data` function on the list of all reviews.
-4. Call `create_word_count_table` for both positive and negative review list.
+4. Call `create_word_count_table` for both positive and negative review list for each word in the vocabulary.
 5. Use the dictionaries from the previous steps to call `calculate_likelihood_for_each_word` for both positive and negative reviews.
 6. Calculate the `prior_probability` for `positive` and `negative` reviews.
 7. Select a review randomly from the `IMDB Dataset.csv` and save it in a variable.
 Call `predict_label` on this variable